jpe442/dodateweb/README.md

 ##### DoDate's primary frontend is built in ReactJS using JavaScript ES6, HTML5, CSS3.

-*Redux*
+*React with Redux*

 - [X] React components are arranged and interelated according to a [FLUX](https://facebook.github.io/flux/) architecture using [Redux](https://github.com/reactjs/redux/blob/master/README.md) to provide a unidirectional flow of information which ensures that backend data stays in sync with the frontend state of the client application.

 *React DnD*

-- [X] Todos in DoDate can be easily dragged throughout the UI without a possibility of becoming out of sync with the database. employing the [React Drag-and-Drop (DnD)](https://github.com/react-dnd/react-dnd) module to preserve the Redux loop.
+- [X] Todos in DoDate can be easily dragged throughout the UI without a possibility of becoming out of sync with the backend database.

+- [X] Changes in data initiated by the user dragging todos on the frontend are sent to the backend database before coming  [React Drag-and-Drop (DnD)](https://github.com/react-dnd/react-dnd) module to preserve the integrity of the Redux loop.

 #### Backend